Nicholas Gruen: Career

 More recently he's written of the way government initiatives focus on things they aspire to do, without focusing on what matters — which is learning how to do them.
 These observations apply in areas like 'resilience', 'social inclusion' and 'wellbeing' each being a deus ex machina, or fad diet taken up by government hoping it will save it from itself.
 Each comes and goes, like the themes of an annual ball, building little before the next fad diet is taken up.

 Gruen was a member of the Federal Government's Review of the Australian Innovation System in 2008 and chaired the Government 2.0 Taskforce for the Australian Government.
 The Government subsequently accepted all of the major recommendations of the Taskforce.

 Gruen was also the first investor in Kaggle (a Melbourne-based data analytics company founded in 2010) serving as its first chairman.
 He was an early investor in HealthKit and its first chairman and has invested in a range of other Australian and international start-ups.

+A recent venture has been the release of The Shared Centre: Awakening our Better Angels, a video series detailing our institutional decline and how we can address it by what Gruen calls "representation by sampling" and "bottom-up meritocracy".
+Featuring original music by Brian Eno, the videos seek to "bring a book-sized vision to life through 20 bite-sized explainer videos".

 Family

-Gruen is the son of prominent Australian economist Fred Gruen and the brother of former Federal Treasury official and current Australian Statistician David Gruen.
+Gruen is the son of Australian economist Fred Gruen and the brother of former Federal Treasury official and current Australian Statistician David Gruen.